lalakitchen/EasyHard-FSD/README.md

 ## 📌 Overview

-This repository contains the official implementation of **EasyHard-FSD**, a fingerprint presentation attack detection (PAD) framework that progressively learns from **easy samples to hard samples**.
+This repository contains the official implementation of **EasyHard-FSD**, a fingerprint liveness detection framework that progressively learns from **easy samples to hard samples**.

 The proposed method integrates: